Multi-Subject Data Collection System

-Typical setting for a UFI MSDCS -- a Multi-Subject Data Collection System
+Typical setting for a UFI MSDCS System

 As part of the project, UFI designed a multi-subject data and power network, including a central data collection controller.
-This controller compiled the data from all the individual subject packages into a single data set.
+This device compiled the data from all the individual subject packages into a single data set.

 The data collection controller sends successive data sets by cable to a PC in the control room at high speed.
 UFI Simple Software running on the PC supervises data plotting and saving, as well as printing and clipboard access.